Below are several resources for university community members to refer to for support and counseling following the events of June 12th.

 Download a coping skills handout provided by UCF Counseling and Psychological Services.

 This book provides an overview of the faculty support structure at UCF as well as introductory materials related to university teaching.
 It is a living document and is updated regularly.
-A print version of Teaching at UCF is available for new faculty members at the beginning of each fall semester, and addenda to the print version are available at the link below.
+A print version of Teaching at UCF is available for new faculty members at the beginning of each fall semester, and any addenda to the print version will be available below.

 Click here to download the digital copy of Teaching at UCF.

-Beginning in the Fall 2014 semester, UCF must comply with a federal financial aid regulation that states that in order to receive federal aid, students must be actively academically engaged (according to a federal definition) in each course in which they are enrolled.
+Since the Fall 2014 semester, UCF is required to comply with a federal financial aid regulation that states that in order to receive federal aid, students must be actively academically engaged (according to a federal definition) in each course in which they are enrolled.
 Without verification of this engagement, students will not receive their aid.
 Webcourses@UCF (Canvas) will analyze all student activity to determine which students have met the federal standard, and that information will be sent to the Office of Student Financial Aid for processing.
 Please see the Center for Distributed Learning's frequently asked questions about this requirement, as well as their overview page.